 In her role as Administrative Program Coordinator, Jewel is often the front line for communications with the board, residents, and community partners.
 She provides a broad range of support that also includes general office management for the UNP “House”, event coordination and support, social media management, and other administrative functions.

 Jewel has an Associate’s Degree in General Studies with an emphasis in Anthropology & Social Science, and completed the Venture Course in the Humanities through Utah Humanities and Westminster College.
-Jewel keeps a very busy schedule with her musician/son.
-She enjoys hiking, travel, reading, and describes herself as a movie junkie.
+Outside of UNP Jewel enjoys spending time with family and friends.
+When she can, she loves hiking, travel, reading, and describes herself as a movie junkie.

 Paul Kuttner is Associate Director at University Neighborhood Partners, University of Utah.
 In this role, Paul builds university-community partnerships that promote educational equity, access, and justice for young people while producing valuable knowledge to advance scholarship and social change.
 A native of Boston, Paul earned his masters and doctorate from the Harvard Graduate School of Education.
 Prior to his doctoral studies, Paul worked as an educator, teaching theater, creative writing, and civic engagement in schools and community organizations across Chicago.

-Teresa has great experience working in Mexico and Utah with neighborhood/refugee background and immigrant communities, individuals and families.
-She has an appointment as assistant professor/lecturer at the College of Social Work and works closely on Community Capacity and Wellbeing partnerships, in conjunction with URLEND, University of Utah Health, Latino Behavioral Health Services, Bilingual Radio Utah, and Hartland Community 4 Youth & Families.
+Teresa has an appointment as assistant professor/lecturer at the College of Social Work and works closely on Community Capacity and Wellbeing partnerships, in conjunction with Latino Behavioral Health Services, NAMI, URLEND, University of Utah Health, and Hartland Community 4 Youth & Families.
 Teresa earned her PhD and MSW degrees from the University of Utah; her MBA degree from Lake Superior State University; and her BS in Economics at UNAM, Mexico.
-She is a Licensed Clinical Social Worker in the State of Utah.